archkrrr/SillyTavern-OutfitSwitch/README.md

 4. Create trigger rows with friendly names, match text (plain keywords or regex), and the variant to run.
 5. Talk with your model—when the trigger phrase appears, Outfit Switcher fires the mapped outfit automatically.

-You can always click a variant’s **Run** button or use the slash command to override automation instantly.
+You can always click a variant’s **Run** button to override automation instantly.

 ---